 There are many options in HDPE, LDPE and PP containers that are suitable for a wide range of products.
 Certain challenges arise when the ingredients such as harsh chemicals or strong flavors.
-Some ingredients can permeate the material of the container, causing Fluorination processproblems including misshapen bottles, odor emissions, product spoilage and peeling labels.
+Some ingredients can permeate the material of the container, causing problems including misshapen bottles, odor emissions, product spoilage and peeling labels.
 If you are experiencing any of these product issues, you may want to explore the fluorination process.

-What is the Fluorination Process?
+What is the fluorination process?

 Fluorination is a process that minimizes the distortion of the container, referred to as paneling, by treating both the inside and outside surfaces of the plastic bottle with fluorine gas.
 The fluorine gas creates a permanent barrier on the exposed surfaces which helps to keep the bottle shape, size, etc, from changing.
 The fluorination process can be performed either during the manufacturing process or after the bottle is manufactured as a secondary operation.